matthewlisp/learn-clojure/README.md

 Total beginners on back-end or programming : -b\
 For experienced developers                 : -e\

+The resources without flags means we don't know how to measure if it's good for beginners or experienced dev's, judge by yourself.

 Allowed syntax: Markdown, https://guides.github.com/features/mastering-markdown/

 Tool for editing markdown: https://stackedit.io/app